SoftSimu/SymPhas/DOCUMENTATION_GUIDE.md

 2. Driver file with separate solver &rarr; The driver file contians the implementation of the model to be used, but the solver is defined elsewhere.
 3. Driver file with separate solver and models &rarr; The driver file contains only the execution, and solver and models are implemented separately.

-The best approach is #3, because there are a number of existing models and there are two solvers already included, and almost any user case will not involve writing a solver from scratch.
-Therefore, we need to specify the directory of the model definitions and the file that brings them in, and then the solver directory and the file that brings in the solver implementations.
+The **recommended configuration is option 3**.
+SymPhas already ships with multiple production-ready models and two solver implementations, so most users will simply reference those assets rather than write new solvers.
+When using this approach, point CMake to the directories containing your model definitions (and the aggregation header that includes them) as well as the solver directory and its include header.

+The included model file in `examples/models/modeldefinitions.h` has an include guard for specific model groups.
+These include guards can be disabled by passing the appropriate preprocessor definition to cmake, demonstrated below.

 **Simulation Installation (With Examples):**
 ```bash